-Gus's Rain forest Adventure
+Gus's Rain Forest Adventure

 Written by Janice Marino, Megan Hunt, Connie Reed, Terry Ferro, and Helen Virga from the Davis School in Brockton, MA